kubewarden/docs/src/quick-start.md

 This is a quick overview of the attributes of the `ClusterAdmissionPolicy` resource:

 * `policyServer`(optional): identifies an existing `PolicyServer` object.
 The policy will be served only by this `policy-server` instance.
-A ClusterAdmissionPolicy that doesn't have an explicit policyServer, will be served by the default one
+A `ClusterAdmissionPolicy` that doesn't have an explicit `PolicyServer`, will be served by the one named `default`.
 * `module`: this is the location of the Kubewarden policy, several schemas are supported.
     * `registry`: download from an [OCI artifacts](https://github.com/opencontainers/artifacts)